selinAbacaz/CSS-ITS/README.md

 # CSS-ITS

-## General Information
+## General Information and links

-The educational instruction/ lecture and the quiz questions for lesson one: CSS formatting are explicitely written by me :) The rest are filled in by chatgpt to show the vision
+The educational instruction/ lecture and the quiz questions for lesson one: CSS formatting are explicitely written by me !!
+The rest are filled in by chatgpt to show the vision

+### Citations and Links to important files:

+https://www.cs.williams.edu/~iris/res/bkt-balloon/index.html -> For BKT research/ what my BKT algorithm is based off of

+https://docs.google.com/presentation/d/1xYSCEG-X4Pq1Bn2h9kcEGnQOasjRsce99RjY4aD_nsQ/edit?usp=sharing -> View my google slides

+https://github.com/selinAbacaz/CSS-ITS/blob/main/vite-project/src/data/course.ts -> Where all of my ‘lesson lectures’ are for each topic

+https://github.com/selinAbacaz/CSS-ITS/blob/main/vite-project/src/data/quizzes.ts -> Where all of my quiz questions + feedback is written

+https://github.com/selinAbacaz/CSS-ITS/blob/main/vite-project/src/context/MasteryContext.tsx -> Where my BKT algorithm resides

 ### How lessons work